oe1wkl/Morserino-32/Documentation/Assembly Instructions/Detailed Assembly Instructions.md

 	* I am assuming that you are going to use a battery with a Molex connector - should you prefer a battery with a different connector, you need to supply our own cable with a fitting connctor for the battery.
 * Get all the tools necessary: a fine-tipped soldering iron, thin solder wire (do not use lead-free solder unless you want to make your life hard), good lighting, possibly a magnifying glass, a small wire cutter and (for assembling the case) a small hex key (2 mm; if not available a T6X20 Torx will work reasonably well).
 * **Soldering advice:** Do NOT use lead-free solder (I mentioned it before, didn't I).
 Use a high quality soldering iron, set to a reasonable temperature (I prefer them to be a bit on the high side - allows you to make the joints quickly, and some of the parts are biggish; if connected to ground, you need a lot of heat to make the joint, and staying there with the iron for many, many seconds waiting for the warm-up is a good way to ruin your PCB).
-* Check that all components are ready - identify them with the help of the packing list, and identify where they will go, with the help of the placement drawing. ![placement drawing][Ass01]
+* Check that all components are ready - identify them with the help of the packing list, and identify where they will go, with the help of the placement drawing.
+Please notify [mailto:info@morserino.info]() if any components are missing or defective, so that some replacement can be sent to you!![placement drawing][Ass01]
 [Ass01]: Images/3_placement.jpg "Location of Components"

 ###Step-by-step instructions (at least read them, even if you decide to do it differently)